onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Probability & prediction
 ██████████████████████████████████████████████████████████████████

+The only macro long-term prediction we can make with any certainty is that the future belongs to those who can best predict it.

+universal basic humble pie - let everyone participate in forecasting and let the rules sort out who's actually worth listening to so many people have so many opinions about how the world works and about war and conflict and whatnot - we MUST sort this out in a way such that we can all agree on the answer/result

+if we're incentivised to go on the record for all of our predictions along with confidence margins it becomes impossible to cherry-pick only our successes and it stimulates us to refine our understanding of the world, to update our views once new data comes in, etc.

 <img src="/img/famous_failed_prediction.png"/>
+^^ who do we think understands the economy better - this chap, or the folks at the SantaFe institute who understand evolution, complex systems, information theory, etc?
+Who is in the driver's seat?

 > "For anybody who's tracking actual predictive power, The Fringe will surprisingly keep being the place where reality is spotted first." - [Bret Weinstein](https://www.goodreads.com/quotes/11188136-for-anybody-who-s-tracking-actual-predictive-power-the-fringe-will)